home-assistant/home-assistant.io/source/_components/sensor.tellduslive.markdown

 featured: false
 ---

 Integrates Telldus Live sensors into Home Assistant.
-See the [main component] for configuration instructions.
+See the [main component](/components/tellduslive/) for configuration instructions.

-[main component]: /components/tellduslive/